Optimal $k$-Secretary with Logarithmic Memory

 \subsection{Our Results}

-\paragraph{$k$-secretary problem.} Our main result addresses Question~2: a logarithmic memory is sufficient for being optimally-competitive in the $k$-secretary problem. \begin{theorem} There is a $k$-secretary algorithm that uses $O(\log k)$ memory and achieves a competitive ratio of $1 - O(1/\sqrt{k})$. \end{theorem}
+Our main result shows that logarithmic memory is sufficient for being optimally-competitive in the $k$-secretary problem. \begin{theorem} There is a $k$-secretary algorithm that uses $O(\log k)$ words and achieves a competitive ratio of $1 - O(1/\sqrt{k})$. \end{theorem}

-\paragraph{Reduction from $k$-secretary to quantile estimation.} Towards proving \Cref{thm:k-secretary}, we address Question~1: A quantile estimation algorithm leads to a competitive $k$-secretary algorithm with almost the same memory usage.
+\paragraph{Reduction from $k$-secretary to quantile estimation.} Towards proving \Cref{thm:k-secretary}, we show that a quantile estimation algorithm leads to a competitive $k$-secretary algorithm with almost the same memory usage.
 Formally, the reduction applies to all \emph{comparison-based} quantile estimators.
-Roughly speaking, an algorithm is comparison-based if it only access the elements in the stream via pairwise comparisons.
+Roughly speaking, an algorithm is comparison-based if it only accesses the elements in the stream via pairwise comparisons.
 As a result, the output of a comparison-based algorithm is invariant (up to the renaming of elements) under any order-preserving (i.e., monotone) transformations.
 See \Cref{def:comparison-based} for a more formal definition.

-\begin{restatable}{proposition}{reduction} Suppose that, for some $\alpha \in [1/2, 1]$, there is a comparison-based quantile estimation algorithm with memory usage $m$ and an error of $O(k^{\alpha})$ in expectation.
-Then, there is a $k$-secretary algorithm that uses $m + O(1)$ memory and achieves a competitive ratio of $1 -O(1/k^{1 - \alpha})$. \end{restatable}
+\begin{restatable}{proposition}{reduction} Suppose that, for some $\alpha \in [1/2, 1]$, there is a comparison-based quantile estimation algorithm that uses $m$ words of memory and has an error of $O(k^{\alpha})$ in expectation.
+Then, there is a $k$-secretary algorithm that uses $m + O(1)$ words and achieves a competitive ratio of $1 -O(1/k^{1 - \alpha})$. \end{restatable}

 The proposition follows from a reduction that is essentially implicit in \cite{Kleinberg05}---Kleinberg's algorithm can be viewed as a special case in which the quantile estimator is exactly correct (and thus, we can take $\alpha = 1/2$).
 Our proof of \Cref{prop:reduction} shows that this reduction is actually robust to the inaccuracy in the quantile estimator, so the error bound in quantile estimation can be smoothly translated to the sub-optimality in $k$-secretary.